Last updated: February 2017

-Several scripts have come through Bang2write recently using various colour fonts (especially blue) to signify things like flashbacks and other non-linear time thread devices.
+Several scripts have come through Bang2write recently using various colour fonts (especially blue or red) to signify things like flashbacks and other non-linear time thread devices.
 My advice: don’t.
 Not only does it look a bit amateur, if you don’t feel confident the writing ITSELF can convey the changes in time, why should the reader?
 How non-linearity works.

 25) Phone calls

 Lots of writers have asked me on Twitter in particular about phone calls recently.
 The two main issues:

 1) “How do I format a one-sided telephone conversation?” and